 The Board Certified Oral and maxillofacial surgeons at Allegheny Oral and Maxillofacial Surgery are trained in all aspects of anesthesia administration and all have unrestricted General Anesthesia licenses in the Commonwealth of Pennsylvania.
 Following dental school, each doctor completed a minimum of four years of training in a hospital-based surgical residency program alongside medical residents in general surgery, anesthesia and other specialties.
-During this time, they served on the medical anesthesiology service, where we evaluated patients for anesthesia, delivered the anesthetic and monitored post-anesthetic patients.
-The doctors utilize the team approach to the administration of office-based general anesthesia with employment of a highly trained staff and Certified Registered Nurse Anesthetists (CRNA) to ensure that you or your love ones procedure is completed in comfort and safe manner.
+During this time, they served on the medical anesthesiology service, where they evaluated patients for anesthesia, delivered the anesthetic and monitored post-anesthetic patients.
+The doctors of Allegheny Oral and Maxillofacial Surgery utilize the team approach to the administration of office-based general anesthesia and anxiety management with employment of a highly trained team and Certified Registered Nurse Anesthetists (CRNA) to ensure that you or your love ones procedure is completed in a comfortable and safe manner.
+CRNAs play a crucial role in the success of our highly trained anesthesia team.
+They work in collaboration with our oral surgeons to ensure the safe administration of outpatient anesthesia in our office.

 Extensive Training and Experience